NVIDIA/cuda-quantum/docs/sphinx/using/hardware.rst

 For C++, the ``--target`` argument may be set to "quantinuum". ``nvq++`` will grab the credentials from your home directory, authenticate them with the Quantinuum API, and submit any quantum kernel executions to the hardware.
+By default, the QPU is set to Quantinuum's syntax checker.
+This is helpful for determining the validity of your kernel before submitting to a physical QPU.

 .. code:: bash